jellewillekes/porto-seguro-ml-ops/README.md

-# Porto Seguro MLOps Project
+## Porto Seguro MLOps Project

 This repository shows an example of an MLOps pipeline built for the Porto Seguro Safe Driver Prediction dataset.
 The project demonstrates how to train and deploy a machine learning model using open-source tools and frameworks, including Docker, Kubernetes, and FastAPI.
-The project serves as an example (and refer back) for a scalable and prodcution-ready machine learning system design.
+The project serves as an example (and reference) for scalable and production-ready machine learning system design.

----

-## Overview
+### Overview

-### Porto Seguro Dataset
+#### Porto Seguro Dataset
 Predicting insurance risk scores is a critical task for reducing losses in the insurance industry.
 Using the Porto Seguro Safe Driver Prediction dataset, this project develops a machine learning model to predict the likelihood of claims, with an emphasis on high accuracy and operational scalability.

-### Key Features
+#### Key Features

-1. **Machine Learning Model**:
+- **Machine Learning Model**:
   - The model is built using XGBoost and optimized using Bayesian Optimization.
   - Performance is measured using the Gini coefficient, a common metric in risk prediction tasks.

-2. **Model Serving**:
+- **Model Serving**:
   - A FastAPI-based REST API serves predictions and provides health checks.

-3. **Scalability**:
+- **Scalability**:
   - The application is containerized with Docker and deployed using Kubernetes.

----

-## Project Structure
+### Project Structure
 ```
 porto-seguro-mlops/
 ├── data/